Installing R and RStudio

 Keep in mind that after you add a new directory to the PATH

-Open the command prompt/terminal and enter:
+- Open the command prompt/terminal and enter:

 .
-The expected return begins with:
+The expected output should begin with:

 R version 4.x.x (20xx-xx-xx) -- "Some Funky Name"